10 Most Popular Brick Colors for Modern Homes

 Charcoal Brick

-It suits basements, offices, stairwells, and modern exteriors.
-Use it to give grounding to a layout without closing off the space.
+It fits basements, offices, stairwells, and modern exteriors.
+Use it to ground a layout and add weight where the space needs it.

 Rust-Brown Brick

-This color sits between traditional red and full brown.
-It works well with aged wood, cast iron, dark trim, and older tile.
-Among popular brick colors, rust-brown is the one that evokes time without forcing nostalgia.
+It sits between classic red and deeper brown, which makes it easy to pair with aged wood, cast iron, dark trim, and older tile.
+Among popular brick colors, rust brown brings a sense of age without leaning into nostalgia.

 Black Brick